pmh-3/Off-By/README.md

 # Off-By
 Numbers based trivia game where you'll never be wrong, only off by X%

-Plan for Building Off By
-The numbers based trivia game

-Website hosted on Raspberry Pi running Apache
+Website hosted on Raspberry Pi running Nginx

 Database: MySQL
 Backend: Node js Express
 Front End: React

-3 Pages: Welcome, Game, Score

 Steps to completion

 1. Get Pi running as Server.
 Done
 2. Run simple page using Node js.
+Done
-3. Add button events to load different page
+3. Add button events to load different page.
+Done
-4. Build game mechanic skeleton using react
+4. Build game mechanic skeleton using react.
+Done
-5. Connect to MySQL
+5. Connect to MySQL.
+Done
 6. Refine and add functionality
 7. Run app in docker container
 8. Migrate to cloud

+My code intentionally has no license to preserve copyright protection.
+Off By was exclusivly created by Peter Heitkemper.